nmi-leipzig/sim-x-pll/README.md

 # Xilinx 7 Series PLLE2_BASE Simulation

 This project aims to simulate the behavior of the PLLE2_BASE PLL found on the Xilinx 7 Series FPGAs.
 This is done in Verilog, using the Icarus Verilog simulation and synthesis tool.
+It follows the instantiation interface described in the [documentation](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2018_3/ug953-vivado-7series-libraries.pdf) on page 509ff.
+This way you can just drop the files listed below into your project, instatiate the PLL like you would for real hardware and simulate it.
+Read on to learn how to use the module and what it can and cannot do.

 ## Usage and example project